Lowrider Logo

 Lowrider LogoLowrider Logo PNG

-The Lowrider logo represents an avid car fanatic and not all models, but only lowriders with low ground clearance.
-This is a symbol of coolness, chic and harsh brutality – all in one bottle.
-With the help of such an emblem, the magazine showed that it is on the same wavelength as its readers.
+The Lowrider logo represents an avid car fanatic, not all models, but only lowriders with low ground clearance.
+This is a symbol of coolness, chic, and harsh brutality all in one bottle.
+With such an emblem, the magazine showed that it is on the same wavelength as its readers.

 Lowrider: Brand overview

 Lowrider is the name of an American magazine dedicated to the car of the same name, as well as the cult and lifestyle associated with it.
-Therefore, in addition to cars, he covered fashion, culture, and political issues and funded a scholarship program once a year.
+Therefore, in addition to cars, he covered fashion, culture, and political issues and funded an annual scholarship program.
 This publication was first published in 1977.
 Three students from San Jose founded it: Larry Gonzalez, David Nunez, and Sonny Madrid.
-The editorial office was located in the state of California, in Anaheim.
-At the end of 2019, the magazine was closed and no longer published, although, in the early 2000s, its circulation reached more than 200 thousand copies.
+The editorial office was located in Anaheim, California.
+At the end of 2019, the magazine ceased publication, although in the early 2000s its circulation reached more than 200,000 copies.

-Representatives of the Chicano movement founded lowrider magazine.
-With his help, they wanted to tell about their course to as many people as possible in the Bay Area.
-The first issue’s debut took place in the late 70s of the 20th century.
+Representatives of the Chicano movement founded Lowrider magazine.
+With his help, they wanted to share their course with as many people in the Bay Area as possible.
+The first issue debuted in the late 70s of the 20th century.
 Moreover, for some time, young people distributed the printed edition themselves, alone.
-This continued until the fall of 1979 – until the time when it was decided to place on the covers not only lowriders but also beauties in bikinis.
+This continued until the fall of 1979, when it was decided to place not only lowriders but also beauties in bikinis on the covers.
 A David Gonzales comic book series called The Adventures of Hollywood appeared in parallel.
 And it became incredibly symbolic as the Homies toy line was subsequently launched.

 Despite active progress and marketing measures, the magazine closed at the end of 1985.
 The reason was the printing house where it was printed.
 She just moved to another property.
-The revival of the periodical occurred in 1988.
-Its creator Larry Gonzalez had a hand in this.
-He found support from the Lopez brothers – Alberto and Lonnie.
-They moved the headquarters closer to the center of the lowrider culture – in the city of Fullerton, California.
+The periodical was revived in 1988.
+Its creator, Larry Gonzalez, had a hand in this.
+He found support from the Lopez brothers, Alberto and Lonnie.
+They moved the headquarters closer to the center of the city’s lowrider culture in Fullerton, California.
 At the same time, mostly customized trucks began to appear on the covers.

-As a result, in the 90s, the readership of Lowrider increased significantly, and the interest of professionals increased.
-So, in 1997, the magazine was taken over by McMullen Argus Publishing, and in 2007 it was bought by Source Interlink Media, a specialized company known today as TEN: The Enthusiast Network.
-Despite the change of ownership, the publication retained the original logo associated with the lowrider movement – it’s cult and concept.
+As a result, Lowrider’s readership increased significantly in the 90s, and professionals’ interest grew.
+So, in 1997, the magazine was acquired by McMullen Argus Publishing, and in 2007, it was bought by Source Interlink Media, which is now known as TEN: The Enthusiast Network.
+Despite the change of ownership, the publication retained the original logo associated with the lowrider movement, its cult, and concept.

 Meaning and History